How I set up my Moonlander23rd Dec 2020

-Initially I added layer change keys to the bottom row, near the two corners.
-I thought it was a good idea because the bottom row are rarely accessed with norma because the bottom row
+Initially, I added layer change keys to the bottom row, near the two corners.
+I thought it was a good idea because the bottom rows are rarely accessed.

-I discovered later that it was easy to trigger these keys accidentally when I tried to pressed keys on the first or second row.
-It changed my entire keyboard and messes up the typing.
+I discovered later that it was easy to trigger these keys accidentally when I tried to press keys on the first or second row.
+It changed my entire keyboard and messed up the typing.

 If you use these keys for layer change, make sure it doesn’t switch the keyboard permanently.
 Use something that switches back to the base keyboard when you lift off your finger.

 For me, I moved the layer change keys into the thumb cluster, which I don’t use much.
 It’s convenient because I can dedicate these three keys to layer-switching across all my keyboards.